embeddedTS/libtsctl/README.txt

 program.  cannot be run simultaneously with any of the other ctl servers documented here.

-tsctl: partial implementation of tsctl client using local objects.
-Also implements the tsctl http server.
+tsctl: implements the full tsctl client and server. currently or in the future may also incorporates the canctl, dioctl, and spictl, modbus and http servers with compile time options to be added to selectively exclude any of the auxiliary (canctl, dioctl, spictl, modbus, http) servers.

 spictl: implements the classic standalone spictl server and command line options using the libtsctl API.  cannot be run simultaneously with any of the other ctl servers documented here.

-Additional sample code will be available soon:
+Additional sample code will be available if there is demand for it:

 dioctl: implements the classic standalone dioctl server and command line options using the libtsctl API.  cannot be run simultaneously with any of the other ctl servers documented here.

-tsctl: implementing the full tsctl client and server. also incorporates the canctl, dioctl, and spictl servers.  in addition, implements modbus and http servers.  compile time options can selectively exclude any of the auxiliary (canctl, dioctl, spictl, modbus, http) servers.